Creating cancer survivors

 Four years after her diagnosis, Lisa still sees a medical oncologist, otolaryngologist (ear, nose and throat specialist) and physical therapist regularly.

-The unique challenges she faced and the lack of someone to talk to about the experience led Lisa to start a head and neck cancer support group, which she facilitates every month at the cancer center in Corvallis.
+The unique challenges she faced and the lack of someone to talk to about the experience led Lisa to start a head and neck cancer support group, which she facilitates at the cancer center in Corvallis.

 Despite the ongoing doctor’s appointments that remind her of the ordeal, Lisa’s life has pretty much returned to normal.
 “I’m back to living my life,” she says.